scrabbletank/farhome-rules/rulesdoc.md

 With a running start you can easily jump up to your Strength score in tiles, or half that from a standstill.
 When taking the sprint action you can spend 1 more AP to add your athletics proficiency to your sprint speed instead of your Dexterity score.

+#### Cantrip Expert
+*Requires proficiency in a spell school, 7th level*

+You may prepare any number of cantrips and they do not count towards your prepared spell limit.
+You may cast cantrips at 1st level without paying its mana cost.

 #### Charmer
 *Requires proficiency in conversation*